mayankagarwals/Spring_Examples/README.md

 This project contains barebone examples of differet aspects of Spring.
-The project is a work in progress and will be so for a while!
+The project is a work in progress and will remain so for a while!

 # Contents